Medical expert of the article

 - Severe renal failure.

-Special preparation for an MRI of the pituitary gland is not required.
-It is recommended not to eat 5-6 hours before the procedure.
-The contrast is best administered on an empty stomach to minimize the risk of adverse reactions.
-Before entering the office, the patient removes all metal objects from himself.
-The scan is performed in the supine position.
+No special preparation is required for MRI of the pituitary gland.
+It is recommended not to eat for 5-6 hours before the procedure.
+It is better to administer the contrast on an empty stomach to minimize the risk of side effects.
+Before entering the office, the patient removes all metal objects.
+Scanning is performed in a supine position.
 In order to ensure maximum immobility of the head, it is fixed to the couch.
 The duration of the procedure is 30-60 minutes.

-The results are interpreted by a radiologist, who also writes out a conclusion.
-Normally, on a cut in the frontal plane, the shape of the pituitary gland is similar to a rectangle.
-With a frontal cut, the pituitary gland is symmetrical, but slight asymmetry is also a variant of the norm.
+The results are deciphered by a radiologist, who also writes out a conclusion.
+Normally, on a section in the frontal plane, the shape of the pituitary gland is similar to a rectangle.
+On a frontal section, the pituitary gland is symmetrical, but slight asymmetry is also a normal variant.

-- Syndrome of the empty Turkish saddle - the pictures show the pituitary gland spread over the bottom of the Turkish saddle.
-The optic junction cistern prolapses into the cavity of the bone formation.
-In pictures from the anteroposterior direction, the pituitary gland resembles a sickle, and its thickness is 2-3 mm.
+- Empty sella syndrome - the images show the pituitary gland spread out along the bottom of the sella turcica.
+The optic chiasm cistern prolapses into the cavity of the bone formation.
+In the images with the anterior-posterior direction, the pituitary gland resembles a sickle, and its thickness is 2-3 mm.

-Tumor neoplasms in the area of the sella turcica are differentiated by size.
-Up to 10 mm in diameter - microadenoma, more than 10 mm - macroadenoma.
-The size of the neoplasm over 22 mm is a mesoadenoma, and over 30 mm is a giant adenoma.
-Chiasmatic-sellar tumors can also be diagnosed.
+Tumors in the sella turcica are differentiated by size.
+Up to 10 mm in diameter is a microadenoma, more than 10 mm is a macroadenoma.
+Tumors larger than 22 mm are mesoadenoma, and larger than 30 mm are giant adenomas.
+Tumors in the chiasmal-sellar region can also be diagnosed.

-Tumor formations can grow into the cavernous sinuses, cerebral ventricles, sinus of the main bone, nasal passages and other structures.
+Tumors can grow into the cavernous sinuses, ventricles of the brain, sphenoid sinus, nasal passages and other structures.

-- Diabetes insipidus - develops due to a lack of the hormone vasopressin, which is produced by the cells of the hypothalamus, enters the pituitary gland, and from it into the blood.
-Deficiency of the hormone provokes inflammatory processes in the hypothalamic-pituitary system and the appearance of neoplasms.
+- Diabetes insipidus – develops due to a lack of the hormone vasopressin, which is produced by the cells of the hypothalamus, enters the pituitary gland, and from there into the blood.
+Hormone deficiency provokes inflammatory processes in the hypothalamic-pituitary system and the appearance of neoplasms.

-- Growth hormone deficiency - during tomography, ectopia of the neurohypophysis, hypoplasia of the adenohypophysis, hypoplasia / aplasia of the pituitary gland can be detected.
-Also, STH deficiency is manifested by the syndrome of an empty Turkish saddle.
+- Somatotropic hormone deficiency – during tomography, ectopia of the neurohypophysis, hypoplasia of the adenohypophysis, hypoplasia/aplasia of the pituitary stalk may be detected.
+STH deficiency also manifests itself as empty sella syndrome.

-Diagnostic manipulation with contrast enhancement is the most informative method in the diagnosis of pituitary pathologies.
-MRI allows you to detect the smallest tumors and abnormalities.
-[22] It has a minimum of contraindications and side effects, does not require special preparation.
-Allows you to timely make the correct diagnosis, which is the key to the success of the prescribed therapy.
+Diagnostic manipulation with contrast enhancement is the most informative method in diagnosing pituitary pathologies.
+MRI allows to detect the smallest tumors and deviations from the norm. [ 22 ] It has a minimum of contraindications and side effects, does not require special preparation.
+Allows to make a timely correct diagnosis, which is the key to the success of the prescribed therapy.

 MRI of the brain with contrast for a child

-Children have a predisposition to the development of various pathologies that are directly related to age-related changes in the functioning of the brain.
-For reliable diagnosis of any violations, MRI is performed.
-This study allows you to identify the smallest deviations in the tissue structure of the organ.
+Children are predisposed to the development of various pathologies that are directly related to age-related changes in the functioning of the brain.
+For reliable diagnosis of any disorders, MRI is performed.
+This study allows us to identify the smallest deviations in the tissue structure of the organ.

 The use of nuclear magnetic resonance for children has a wide range of indications.
-A study of the brain is necessary in such cases:
+Brain examination is necessary in the following cases:

 - Frequent dizziness and headaches.